-NOTICE OF THE FIFTH ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF THE 2012 ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-Notice is hereby given that the Annual and Special Meeting of the Shareholders of Critical Outcome Technologies Inc. (the "Company" or "COTI") will be held in London, Ontario on Tuesday, September 27, 2011 at 9:30 a.m.
-Eastern time for the following purposes:
+Notice is hereby given that the 2012 Annual and Special Meeting of the Shareholders ("the Meeting") of Critical Outcome Technologies Inc. (the "Company") will be held in London, Ontario on Tuesday, September 25, 2012 at 9:30 a.m.
+EDT for the following purposes:

-- (1) to receive the financial statements for the year ended April 30, 2011 and the report of the auditors thereon; - to fix the number of members of the Board of Directors to be elected at the Meeting at seven (7) and thereafter empower the directors of the Company to determine from time to time the number of directors of the Company within the minimum and maximum numbers provided for in the Articles of the Company; - (3) to elect directors of the Company for the ensuing year; - (4) to appoint auditors for the ensuing year and to authorize the directors of the Company to fix their remuneration; - (5) to consider and, if deemed advisable, to pass an ordinary resolution approving the continuation of the Company's Stock Option Plan as a rolling stock option plan; and, - (6) to transact such other business as may be properly brought before the meeting or any adjournment thereof.
+- (1) to receive the financial statements for the year ended April 30, 2012 and the report of the auditor thereon; - (2) to fix the number of members of the Board of Directors to be elected at the Meeting at eight (8) and thereafter empower the directors of the Company to determine from time to time the number of directors of the Company within the minimum and maximum numbers provided for in the Articles of the Company; - (3) to elect directors of the Company for the ensuing year; - (4) to appoint the auditor for the ensuing year and to authorize the directors of the Company to fix their remuneration; - (5) to consider and, if deemed advisable, to pass an ordinary resolution approving the continuation of the Company's Stock Option Plan as a rolling stock option plan; and, - (6) to transact such other business as may be properly brought before the meeting or any adjournment thereof.